mikolalysenko/3p/README.md

 ## JSON format (.3PJ)

+For debugging purposes, 3P supports a JSON format.
 The JSON format for a progressive triangle stream contains the same data as above.
 Each `3P` JSON object has 3 fields with the following data:

 * `header`
 * `initialComplex`